-6.3.7 Organisational security policy "Controlled loading of the Security IC Embedded Software"
+4.3.7 Organisational security policy "Controlled loading of the Security IC Embedded Software"

-- The justification related to the organisational security policy "Controlled loading of the Security IC Embedded Software, (P.Controlled-ES-Loading)" is as follows: - Since O.Controlled-ES-Loading requires the TOE to implement exactly the same specific security functionality as required by P.Controlled-ES-Loading, and in the very same conditions, the organisational security policy is covered by the objective. - The added objective for the TOE O.Controlled-ES-Loading does not introduce any contradiction in the security objectives.
+- The justification related to the organisational security policy "Controlled loading of the Security IC Embedded Software, (P.Controlled-ES-Loading)" is as follows: - Since O. Controlled-ES-Loading requires the TOE to implement exactly the same specific security functionality as required by P. Controlled-ES-Loading, and in the very same conditions, the organisational security policy is covered by the objective. - The added objective for the TOE O.Controlled-ES-Loading does not introduce any contradiction in the security objectives.

-6.3.8 Organisational security policy "Usage of hardware platform"
+4.3.8 Organisational security policy "Treatment of user data"

-- The justification related to the organisational security policy "Usage of hardware platform, (P.Plat-Appl)" is as follows: - The policy states that the Security IC Embedded Software included in the TOE, uses the TOE hardware according to the respective PP assumption BSI.A.Plat-Appl.
-O.Plat-Appl has the same objective as BSI.OE.Plat-Appl defined in the PP. Thus, the objective O.Plat-Appl covers the policy P.Plat-Appl.
+- The justification related to the organisational security policy "Treatment of user data, (P.Resp-Appl)" is as follows: - The policy states that the Security IC Embedded Software included in the TOE, treats user data according to the PP assumption BSI.A.Resp-Appl.
+O.Resp-Appl has the same objective as BSI.OE.Resp-Appl defined in the PP. Thus, the objectives O.Resp-Appl covers the policy P.Resp-Appl. - The added objective for the TOE O.Resp-Appl does not introduce any contradiction in the security objectives.